loosenthedark/clipadvisor-flask-app/README.md

 <p align="center"><img src="docs/images/screenshots/clipadvisor-recent-reviews2.png" alt="Clipadvisor Recent Reviews page 'More Info' modal screenshot on tablet" width="25%" height="auto"></p>

 - Logged-in users will notice that reviews they have previously submitted are displayed in bolder colours that make them stand out
-- They will also see two additional buttons attached to each of their submitted reviews allowing them to either **update** or **delete** the review in question (see User Stories for a more thorough explanation of this CRUD functionality)
+- They will also see two additional buttons attached to each of their submitted reviews allowing them to either **update** or **delete** the review in question (see User Stories for a more thorough exploration of this CRUD functionality)
 <p align="center"><img src="docs/images/screenshots/clipadvisor-recent-reviews3.png" alt="Clipadvisor Recent Reviews page logged-in user UI screenshot on desktop" width="60%" height="auto"></p>

-- As with the Barbers page(s) discussed above, pagination has been implemented at the foot of the main reviews UI.
+- As with the Barbers page(s) discussed above, pagination has been implemented at the foot of the Recent Reviews UI.
 The number of reviews displayed per page is capped at ten.
 Users can navigate both backwards and forwards using custom pagination links.
 <p align="center"><img src="docs/images/screenshots/clipadvisor-pagination-1.png" alt="Clipadvisor custom pagination links" width="15%" height="auto" style="margin-right: 1%;">
 <img src="docs/images/screenshots/clipadvisor-pagination-2.png" alt="Clipadvisor custom pagination links" width="15%" height="auto" style="margin-right: 1%;">
 <img src="docs/images/screenshots/clipadvisor-pagination-3.png" alt="Clipadvisor custom pagination links" width="15%" height="auto" style="margin-right: 1%;">